mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

   }
 ```

 The above code uses the _for-comprehension_ syntax making it more readable.
 However, it is possible only because we initially import the Cats extension methods of `cats.syntax.flatMap._` and `cats.syntax.functor._`.
-Remember that for `F` it must be defined an implicit type class `Monad[F]`.
+Remember that for `F`, an implicit type class `Monad[F]` must be defined.

 Last but not least, we changed the context-bound of the effect `F`.
 In fact, the `jsonOf` method requires at least an instance of `Concurrent` to execute.
 So, the `Monad` type class is not sufficient if we need to decode a JSON request into a `case class`.